-Behaviors and Responsibilities: It is the responsibility of each student to assume control of their actions.
+Behaviors and Responsibilities: Each student is responsible for assuming control of their actions.
 We expect students to comply with the rules.

 - Each person shall act courteously and show respect to those with whom they come in contact students, staff and other employees, volunteers, and visitors. - Each person shall respect school property, including taking care of books, desks, and using equipment for its intended purpose. - Every effort shall be made to maintain the original condition of property.
 The person(s) responsible for damaging property shall restore it or be assessed the cost of repairing same. - Each person shall respect the property of others.
 Permission must be requested before using things belonging to another person.